-- Review the current State Accreditation Regulations in order to determine whether or not the new school can abide by those regulations.
-Please contact our accreditation staff at (785) 368-7356 or firstname.lastname@example.org for more information.
+- Review the current state accreditation regulations in order to determine whether or not the school can abide by them.
+Please contact KSDE accreditation staff at (785) 368-7356 or firstname.lastname@example.org for more information.

 - Review all state education statutes impacting schools in Kansas in order to ensure compliance.
-You may contact Scott Gordon at (785) 296-3204 for more information on the statutes.
+Contact KSDE General Counsel at (785) 296-3204 for more information on the statutes.

-For information about opening a non-accredited non-public school or home school in Kansas, please visit the Non-Accredited Private Schools (Homeschooling) page.
+For information about opening a non-accredited private school (includes home schools) in Kansas, please visit the Non-Accredited Private Schools (Homeschooling) page.

 For information about opening a charter school, please visit the charter school web page.